Gymnastics

 Competitive gymnastics is highly stressful.
 Many athletes experience falls and injuries, which can inspire fear of further injury.
 The increasing difficulty level in competition requires concentration and confidence.
 Sports psychologists report that many athletes leave competitive gymnastics because of fear.

-Mental preparation may be more difficult.
+Mental preparation may be difficult.
 Athletes may learn to control their fear through a variety of relaxation and concentration exercises.
 For many, this includes an established pre-competition routine of mental preparedness and ritual.
 This frequently includes listening to music to get them in the right mood.
 They may also mentally revisit successful performances and give themselves a pep talk.
 Athletes should also focus on the here and now, not the end of the routine or the awards ceremony.
+Biles was praised after her withdrawal from the Tokyo Olympics for bringing attention to the mental health challenges many athletes face in competitive sports.

 Professional Leagues and Series